AT&T cellphone service out for tens of thousands across the country

 AT&T wireless customers in cities across the country lost service overnight, causing frustration and concern about disruptions to 911 dispatches.

 Around 3:30 a.m.
-ET Thursday, outages reported by downdetector.com suddenly spiked from just a handful to more than 71,000 by around 9 a.m.
+ET Thursday, outages reported by downdetector.com suddenly spiked from just a handful, peaking at more than 73,000 by around 8:20 a.m.
 ET.
+By around 10:30 a.m., the number of reports to the website had dropped to just less than 62,000.

 In a statement emailed to NPR, AT&T said: "Some of our customers are experiencing wireless service interruptions this morning.
 We are working urgently to restore service to them.
 We encourage the use of Wi-Fi calling until service is restored."